13 Mistakes to Avoid When Buying a Used Travel Trailer

 Mistake 4: Financing from RV Dealerships

-Some dealers will finance your purchase but stick up with an outrageous APR and longer repayment term.
+Some dealers will finance your purchase but stick with an outrageous APR and longer repayment term.
 It puts you in a high-pressure situation, meaning you will likely agree to unfavorable terms.

 Mistake 4: Financing an RV as the Primary Residence

-If you choose the finance way, don’t try and get paper written as an RV as your primary residence.
+If you choose the finance way, don’t try to get paper written as an RV as your primary residence.
 Never get an RV loan and use the words “I’m going to live in it” because the odds of you getting a loan will plummet.

 Rather, if you get your RV, transition into a PMB (private mailbox address) address.